didx-xyz/aries-cloudapi-python/docs/README.md

 This means the header has the format `'x-api-key: {role}.{key/token}`, which would look like, e.g., `'x-api-key: governance.adminApiKey'` or `'x-api-key: tenant.ey..'` (JWT token).

 The first part, `role`, specifies the role on the surface and targets the correct endpoints and authentication mechanisms under the hood.
-The CloudAPI knows how to interpret the roles and will produce the correct target URLs for e.g., ACA-Py (`tenant` targets the multitenant agent) with the correct header expected by the ACA-Py agent.
-Internally, `tenant` results in a `Bearer {TOKEN}` header against the multitenant agent whereas `tenant-admin` as role results in an `x-api-key` header for the multitenant agent (hence targeting the admin interface of the same multitenant agent).
-You may have noticed that this mechanism also chooses which ACA-Py instance to target without having to know or specify the URL the agent resides under.
+CloudAPI knows how to interpret the roles and will produce the correct target URLs for the ACA-Py agent (`tenant` and `tenant-admin` target the multitenant agent, and `governance` targets the governance agent) with the correct headers expected by the agent.

-The `governance` and `-admin` suffixed roles are admin roles.
-The rest are non-admin roles meaning non-admin roles have no exposure to the ACA-Py admin tasks nor any documented endpoints prefixed `admin:` in the CloudAPI.

-For admin roles, pass the admin password as the second part of `{role}.{key}`.
-For tenant (non-admin role) pass the wallets JWT as the second part of `{role}.{token}`.
+For admin roles, pass the agent API key as the second part of `{role}.{key}`:

-Currently, there are three options for `role`:
+- The `governance` role requires the Governance Agent API Key (which was used in starting up the governance agent) as the right-hand side token in the `x-api-key` header (in order to authenticate access to the governance agent).
+- The `tenant-admin` role requires the Multitenant Agent API Key (which was used in starting up the multitenant agent) as the right-hand side token in the `x-api-key` header (in order to target the admin interface of the multitenant agent).

+Requests for the `tenant` role require the wallet JWT as the token in `{role}.{token}`.
+These requests will internally obtain a `Bearer {TOKEN}` header passed to the multitenant agent.

+The definitions and capabilities of the three roles are as follows:

 ### CloudAPI Roles

 #### Governance Role

-Authentication header example: `'x-api-key: governance.adminApiKey'`
+Authentication header: `'x-api-key: governance.<GOVERNANCE AGENT API KEY>'`

 - governance
   - is: